vdaburon/blog_http_simple_table_server/doc/US/README_US.md

 The consumers consume the values by the command READ, FIRST, KEEP=FALSE.

-A schema to explains the produceurs ADD and consumers READ at the same queue.
+A schema to explains the producers ADD and consumers READ at the same queue.

 ![Producers Consumers Queue](../../doc/images/US_queue_producers_consumers.png)